Calorie counting probably isn’t the most contentious issue in the fitness biz, but it’s certainly up there.

 Thats why calorie counting doesn’t have a central place in my long-term diet strategy.
 Instead, I practice what I call structured strictness.
 What this means is I have very strict rules about what I eat with some meals, clear guidelines with most meals, and loose guidelines with a few others.

 There’s also some degree of individual psychological variation here, with some people doing better with strict rules, and others doing better on my guidelines-based approach.
-I’ll write more about the three dieting styes, as well as my structured strictness approach, in future articles.
+There are three dieting styles- rules-based, numbers-based, and intuitive.
+I wrote about the first two in this article.

 To get those articles emailed to you when they come out, and receive my free seven-day body recomposition program, sign up for my newsletter using the form below.